tabletoptools/Hawthorne-Docs/hawthorne/homebrew.md

 *T1, 300GP*

 This cigar is marked with a mystical rune that was enchanted by an ancient bard.
 When smoked, it gives off luxurious fumes that seem to rejuvenate your body on a deep, physical level.
 If you spend 10 minutes smoking this cigar in quiet contemplation, you gain the benefits of a short rest.
 Once you use this item, the magic rune burns out and what's left of the cigar disintegrates

+***

+## Conductor's Baton
+**Wondrous Item, Rare (requires attunement by a bard)**
+*T2, 1200GP*

+This small, wooden stick is 12" long and tapers slightly towards the tip.
+At the other end it widens to a small bulb sufficient to counterbalance the shaft.
+Once attuned by a bard, as an action, the baton can be used to cast Silence and Enthrall.
+Once the instrument has been used to cast these spells, it can’t be used to cast them again until the next dawn.
+Additionally, if you spend one minute conducting the motions of a song, the baton can be used to make a number of mundane musical instruments you can see equal to twice your bard level, start playing themselves.
+This effect requires concentration and the effect ends if concentration is broken.

+***

+## Chef's Apron of Adventurous Palates
+**Wondrous Item, Uncommon**
+*T1, 550GP*

+While wearing this apron, you gain +1 to skill checks involving the harvesting and preparation of edible materials from creatures.

+***

+## Mortar Tube +1/2/3
+**Wondrous Item, Uncommon (requires attunement by an apothecary)**
+*T3/T3/T4, 1400GP/4200GP/10000GP*

+While attuned to this item you can shape your bomb concoctions in it to launch them further.
+You have a +1/2/3 bonus to attack roll and damage rolls of your bomb concoctions and the range of your bomb concoctions becomes 60feet.
+(Be aware that as per RAW, the bonus to damage rolls would not apply to the damage that creatures take when making the saving throw, see the rulings on Poison damage.)

+***

+## Fulguris
+**Warhammer, Legendary (requires attunement by a good creature)**
+*T4, 10000 GP*

+You have a +1 bonus to Attack and Damage Rolls made with this weapon.
+When you hit with an Attack using this magic hammer, the target takes an extra 1d8 lightning damage.
+*Thrown Weapon*: This weapon has the Thrown property, with a normal range of 20 feet and a long range of 60 feet.
+Each time you throw the weapon, it flies back to your hand after the Attack.
+If you don't have a hand free, the weapon lands at your feet.

+***

+## Everchill Armor
+**Armor (Any Metal Armor), Very Rare**
+*T3, 1500GP*

+This magic armor, infused with a tiny shard of never melting ice,  always leaves you feeling pleasantly cool, no matter what environment you are in.
+This armor cannot be subjected to any effects that cause it to become hot enough to deal damage to you, such as the heat metal spell.

+***

+## Shadowberry
+**Wondrous Item, Rare**
+*T3, 1000GP*

+When you use an action to consume this dark and sour berry, you gain the ability to see in magical and nonmagical darkness out to 60 feet for 1 hour.

+***

+## Orca Rifle
+**Weapon (Rifle), Rare (requires attunement)**
+*T3, Price Unknown*

+This rifle has been artfully crafted so that its appearance resembles that of a great undersea predator.
+You get a +1 bonus to attack and damage rolls you make using this weapon.
+If you use this weapon underwater, attacks with it do not automatically miss past its normal range, and you do not get disadvantage on attack rolls against creatures within its normal range.
+While attuned, if you do not already have a swim speed, you gain a swim speed of 20 feet.